Mosfet171/some-useful-info/README.md

-# Some information on new IT-related topics
+# Some information on new (and not so new) IT-related topics

 I gathered here some information about IT-related technologies or guidelines that one might come across.

 * Containerization
 * Cloud Technologies
+* APIs
 * Recent EU Guidelines